mtruel/projet_NN/doc/source/NN2.rst

 Find the minimums
 ^^^^^^^^^^^^^^^^^^

-A solution to find the nodes is made by the following algorithm :
+A solution to find the nodes is made by the following algorithm:

 * Find the current node with the minimum score and mark it
 * Remove all the nodes within a given radius around the marked node